PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Data representation and problem formulation

-\paragraph{The least-square formulation.} PETIMOT's loss function serves two key purposes: it enables effective training of the network to predict subspaces representing multiple distinct modes of deformations -- {\it i.e.}, with low overlap between the subspace's individual linear vectors, while preventing convergence to a single dominant mode.
-For each protein of length $N$ with a coverage $W$, we compare ground-truth directions $Y$ with predicted motion directions $ X$ by computing a weighted pairwise {\em least-square difference} $\mathcal{L}_{kl}$ for each pair of a $k$ direction in the ground truth and an $l$ direction in the prediction,
+Below, we provide three alternative formulations for this problem.
+PETIMOT's loss function serves two key purposes: it enables effective training of the network to predict subspaces representing multiple distinct modes of deformations -- {\it i.e.}, with low overlap between the subspace's individual linear vectors, while preventing convergence to a single dominant mode.

+\paragraph{The least-square formulation.} To evaluate a predicted motion direction against a ground-truth direction, we use a Least-Square (LS) error, which, together with Mean Absolute Error (MAE), is among the most accepted metrics for regression tasks.
+Here, we have specifically adapted it to the challenge of evaluating directional motion vectors rather than static coordinates, and scaled between 0 and 1 for better training, interpretability and usability.